tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 14. Instructor Do: It's a Map Plot Activity Review (10 min)

-This review activity will consist of two parts.
-The first part will be a dry walkthrough of the Mapping Adventures student assignment.
+This review activity consists of two parts.
+The first part is a dry walkthrough of the Mapping Adventures student assignment.
 The second will consist of a facilitated discussion and student presentation of the top places they'd go to for Harold's birthday.

 **Files:**